perladvent/perldotcom/content/article/_pub_2002_07_16_mod_perl.md

 like a bug, but probably that's how `CGI.pm` works.

 BTW, you can check the number of opcodes in the code by a simple command line run.
-For example comparing 'myÂ %hash' vs. 'myÂ %hashÂ = ()'.
+For example comparing 'my %hash' vs. 'my %hash = ()'.

       % perl -MO=Terse -e 'my %hash' | wc -l
       -e syntax OK